rrubio/angularJwtAuthorisation/README.md

 # NodeJs backend + mongodb

-[You can find the back end here](https://github.com/rrubio/NodeJsJWT), make sure you have nodejs, express generator and mongodb installed.
+[You can find the backend here](https://github.com/rrubio/NodeJsJWT), make sure you have nodejs, express generator and mongodb installed.

 # Token Storage